-In 2001, Codeço published an ODE cholera model which analyzed the interplay between infected humans and the concentration of cholera bacteria in the surrounding environment and the resulting disease dynamics [10].
-The next year Merrell and Butler published a finding that freshly shed cholera bacteria from human intestines are 700 times more infectious than bacteria shed only hours previously [27].
-Thus, to model the pathway of infection more precisely, Hartley et al. [22] proposed a model which takes into account the role of hyperinfective vibrios introduced into the water reserves by the infected people in the population; this new model explains the explosive nature of the disease more clearly as seen in historical accounts of cholera epidemics.
+Merrell and Butler published a finding that freshly shed cholera bacteria from human intestines are 700 times more infectious than bacteria shed only hours previously [8].
+Thus, to model the pathway of infection more precisely, Hartley et al. [5] proposed a model which takes into account the role of hyperinfective vibrios introduced into the water reserves by the infected people in the population; this new model explains the explosive nature of the disease more clearly as seen in historical accounts of cholera epidemics.
 This feature of hyperinfective vibrios, which gives increased transmission, will be included in our model.
-See [18, 42] for biological sequencing background for this pathogen.
+See [9,10] for the biological sequencing background for this pathogen.

-Note that King et al. [24] proposed a two-patch cholera ODE model including classes for 'mild' infections and the feature of waning immunity.
-The work by Miller Neilan et al. [30] investigated optimal control of three strategies to slow the spread of the disease in ODE model with hyperinfectious vibrios, asymptomatic infecteds and waning immunity.
-There is another modeling approach with a compartment that tracks pathogen in the water; this approach gives a SIWR system of four ODEs and was used to simulate cholera in the 19th century in London, [40, 41].
+Note that King et al. [6] proposed a two-patch cholera ODE model including classes for 'mild' infections and the feature of waning immunity.
+The work by Miller Neilan et al. [7] investigated optimal control of three strategies for slowing the spread of the disease in ODE model with hyperinfectious vibrios, asymptomatic infecteds and waning immunity.
+There is another modeling approach with a compartment that tracks the pathogen in the water; this approach gives a SIWR system of four ODEs and was used to simulate cholera in the 19th century in London [11,12].

-We now work on a model combining features of models in Codeço and Hartley et al. [10, 22] to the next stage, but providing a new feature by taking into account the influence of the age of the affected humans.
+We now work on a model combining features of models in [1,5] to the next stage, but providing a new feature by taking into account the influence of the age of the affected humans.
 People of different ages have different pathologies of infection and of treatment.
 Although using age-structured models to study the spread of infectious diseases is not in itself a new idea, the application of such a model in the study of cholera will provide novel insights.
 At the heart of this age-structured model is a coupled system of hyperbolic partial differential equations (PDEs) which model the human dynamics in a cholera outbreak.
 The equations which track the growth of the cholera bacteria will not need age structure and thus remain as ODEs.
-While the introduction of a system of PDEs in place of a system of equations is substantially more complicated to analyze.
-The numerical computation needed to produce outbreak simulations becomes a nontrivial task which introduces new challenges not encountered in the traditional ODE models.
-It is additionally nontrivial to establish existence and uniqueness of solutions to the model system.
+While the introduction of a system of PDEs in place of a system of ODEs enhances the interconnectivity and accuracy of the model, the resulting system of equations is substantially more complicated to analyze.
+The numerical computation needed to produce outbreak simulations becomes a nontrivial task which introduces new challenges not encountered with the traditional ODE models.
+It is additionally nontrivial to establish the existence and uniqueness of solutions to the model system.

-For further background of age-structured models, we encourage the reader to see [2, 3, 5, 12, 13, 45].
-For equilibrium analysis of an age-structured competition model, see [20, 36].
-The existence results and formulation of age-structured models were introduced by Gurtin and MacCamy [21] and Venturino [43].
-Barbu and Iannelli [6] studied the mathematical theory behind age-structured populations.
-Brauer [9], Li [26], and Saleem [36] provided insight into nonlinear age-dependent populations and predator prey dynamics.
-Fister and Lenhart [17] investigated the existence of solutions to a predator prey age-structured model with control.
-For further background of epidemic models including age structure, spatial features, and impulse effects, see [25, 44, 47, 4, 38, 14].
+For further background of age-structured models, we encourage the reader to see [13-18].
+For equilibrium analysis of an age-structured competition model, see [19,20].
+The existence results and formulation of age-structured models were introduced by Gurtin and MacCamy [21] and Venturino [22].
+Barbu and Iannelli [23] studied the mathematical theory behind age-structured populations.
+Brauer [24], Lia [25], and Saleem [20] provided insight into nonlinear age-dependent populations and predator prey dynamics.
+Fister and Lenhart [26] investigated the existence of solutions to a predator-prey age-structured model with control.
+For further background for epidemic models including age structure, spatial features, and impulse effects, see [27-32].